Rick712/project-3/README.md

 De Ceuvel has a new project: Aquapolics.
 They created a closed system consisting of multiple organisms.
 In this system, there are multiple sensors that track a ton of values.
 De Ceuvel wants a web app that uses the data from the sensors.

+This is just a prototype of something that could be a large web app.
+There are a lot of functionalities that I would want to implement (see the wishlist).

 ## My concept

 To me, the system of the Aquapolics is very interesting.
 I love biology, but there wasn't any data yet, since the system was relatively new, and not yet fully operational.